Burials & Memorials

-The Diocese is keen to encourage good quality interesting and imaginative memorials within its churchyards, and those considering memorials are recommended to visit the website of the charity Memorials By Artists for ideas and suggestions about appropriate memorials, and names of individual craftsmen working in stone and other materials.
+The Diocese is keen to encourage good quality interesting and imaginative memorials within its churchyards where appropriate, and those considering memorials are recommended to visit the website of the charity Memorials By Artists for ideas and suggestions about suitable memorials, and names of individual craftsmen working in stone and other materials.

 Individual Lettercutters and Stone Carvers producing unique, bespoke memorials and other artwork in stone include